masters3d/ingenio/presentation/career_behaviors.md

 - We will start with the individual person and a singular project (component).
 - We will explore current, short term future, medium term future
 - We will do a temporal shift to past (current), present (short term), future (medium term)
-- This part is well understood.
+- This part is well understood

 ---

 # Meta Stage